 About Occupational Therapy (OT)

-Occupational Therapy involves the use of activities in treatment.
-Treatment focuses on assisting people with a physical, emotional, sensory and/or cognitive challenge to be as happily independent as possible in all areas of their lives.
+Occupational Therapy involves the use of relevant actitivity in treatment.
+Treatment focuses on working with people collaboratively possibly with a physical, emotional, sensory and/or cognitive challenge and to be as happily optimal and functional in areas of their lives that are identified.

 When do adults benefit from OT?